 Credit: IGN YouTube

-The perspective then shifts to Selene, and the camera appears to be inside her helmet, focusing on her gloved hands and stars before reflecting her eyes in her helmet.
+The perspective then shifts to Selene, seemingly inside her helmet, focusing on her hands and stars before reflecting her eyes.
+A car nearly hits her, revealing it as the same one driven by the mother in the original ending.

 Credit: IGN YouTube

-Due to the ambiguous nature of the Returnal secret ending, much speculation has been surrounding its meaning.
+Due to the ambiguous nature of the secret ending, much speculation has been surrounding its meaning.
 Some theories have grown incredibly popular due to how much material is available in the game to support them.

 None Of It Is Real